kennedy_3401

 • Sharing the Planet: Understanding how the human and natural world co-exist

 Each year, your child will explore these themes in engaging Units of Inquiry.
-You can find more details about what they will learn by clicking here: Kennedy School Programme of Inquiry]
+You can find more details about what they will learn by clicking the link below:

 Want to learn more?